 Exacto knife, for sharpening the charcoal pencil.

-Cast shadow is a great compliment to painting light.
-Dali is a master of cast shadow and uses it often.
+Cast shadow is an essential complement to painting light.
+Let’s see how Dali, a master of cast shadow, does it.

 Dali, Young Virgin Autosodomized by Her Own Chastity, 1954